makerdao/community/faqs/vault.md

 ## What are Maker Vaults?

-The Maker Vault is a core component of the Maker Protocol, which facilitates the generation of Dai against locked up collateral.
+The Maker Vault is a core component of the Maker Protocol, which facilitates the generation of Dai against locked up Collateral.

 Vault usage collectively alters the total supply of Dai.
-Users create Dai by generating it against their collateral and in-turn destroy Dai when repaying their generated Dai balance.
-This process happens on-chain, which enables full auditability of circulating Dai and the collateral backing it.
+Users create Dai by generating it against their Collateral and in-turn destroy Dai when repaying their generated Dai balance.
+This process happens on-chain, which enables full auditability of circulating Dai and the Collateral backing it.

 Vaults are required to be overcollateralized and have a [Liquidation Ratio](liquidation.md#what-is-the-liquidation-ratio) that Vault owners need to uphold to avoid the [Liquidation](liquidation.md) of their positions.
-Additionally a [Debt Ceiling](#what-is-a-debt-ceiling) is imposed globally on the Maker Protocol, as well as individually on each Vault type.
+Additionally, a [Debt Ceiling](#what-is-a-debt-ceiling) is imposed globally on the Maker Protocol, as well as individually on each Vault type.

 ## How does a Vault work?